emannavarro/CS_149_OS_Project/README.md

 Designated: Sachin Kaul

 The process manager maintains six data structures: Time, Cpu, PcbTable, ReadyState, BlockedState, and RunningState.
 Time is an integer variable initialized to zero.
 Cpu is used to simulate the execution of a simulated process that is in running state.
-It should include data members to store a pointer to the program array, current program counter value, integer value, and time slice of that simulated process.
+It should include data members to store a pointer to the program array, current program counter userInteger, integer userInteger, and time slice of that simulated process.
 In addition, it should store the number of time units used so far in the current time slice.

 PcbTable is an array with one entry for every simulated process that hasn't finished its execution yet.
-Each entry should include data members to store process id, parent process id, a pointer to program counter value (initially 0), integer value, priority, state, start time, and CPU time used so far.
+Each entry should include data members to store process id, parent process id, a pointer to program counter userInteger (initially 0), integer userInteger, priority, state, start time, and CPU time used so far.

 ReadyState stores all simulated processes (PcbTable indices) that are ready to run.
 This can be implemented using a queue or priority queue data structure.
 BlockedState stores all processes (PcbTable indices) that are currently blocked.
 This can be implemented using a queue data structure.
 Finally, RunningState stores the PcbTable index of the currently running simulated process.